fre171csiro/blog-notes/_posts/2022-07-13-Water-Bird-Habitat-Analysis.md

     1. 0.5 to 1.5 m depth
 - The combination of neighbourhood radii and depth range mean there will be four output products, each at the bi-monthly time-step.
 ## Outputs
-Bi Monthly layers for area of waterbird habitat (~100m resolution; MDB extent; bi-monthly time-step; 1988-2020) - in as similar file / folder format / structure & naming convention to the inundation data as possible.
+[Bi Monthly layers](https://data.csiro.au/collection/csiro:55490){:target="\_blank"} for area of waterbird habitat (~100m resolution; MDB extent; bi-monthly time-step; 1988-2020) - in as similar file / folder format / structure & naming convention to the inundation data as possible.